 An active server dedicated to helping Indie Developers, Heiny is one of our personal favourites.
-This is a server of more than 1800 engaged members, and is consistently growing well.
+This is a server of more than 1800 engaged members and is consistently growing well.

 We love the supportive nature of the server, especially that of Heiny himself.
 With an impressive Twitter following of over 101k, he consistently pushes out the news of quality Indie developers and publishers.
 We feel this is true to the indie dev community and we commend him for this.
 Good job Heiny!

 A fantastic server (and website) for those looking for work.
 They’ve made it super user-friendly with jobs posting channels split out into specific skills, making it easy to find the roles that you’re most suited to.
-More than 6300 members offering or looking for work the you’re pretty spoilt for choice.
+More than 6300 members offering or looking for work then you’re pretty spoilt for choice.